mesosphere/kudo-cassandra-operator/docs/decommission.md

 # Decommission KUDO Cassandra nodes

-KUDO Cassandra doesn't provide an automated way to scale down the Cassandra cluster, as this is a critical operation that shouldn't be repeated frequently.
-And to avoid KUDO Cassandra users falling in anti-patterns when managing an Apache Cassandra cluster.
+KUDO Cassandra does not provide an automated way to scale down the Cassandra cluster, as this is a critical operation that should not be repeated frequently, and to discourage anti-patterns when managing an Apache Cassandra cluster.

 ## Manually decommissioning KUDO Cassandra nodes